O365/python-o365/README.md

 ## Protocols
-Protocols handles the aspects of comunications between different APIs.
+Protocols handles the aspects of communications between different APIs.
 This project uses by default either the Office 365 APIs or Microsoft Graph APIs.
 But, you can use many other Microsoft APIs as long as you implement the protocol needed.